 With technology, it’s never been easier to communicate with your loved ones.
 You can call or send a message to ask them how they’re doing with various apps and sites.
 Life under quarantine can be lonely and boring, but it’s important to remember that you are not alone.
 Your friends, neighbours, and co-workers are all going through the same thing.

 Among the NHS’s pointers to mental well-being is keeping your mind active.
 The best way to do that is by doing your job properly.
 Remember that people are getting laid off and financial stability is crucial during a global recession.
-It may not be the most exciting thing in the world, but having a job you can do at home has many benefits.
+It may not be the most exciting thing in the world, but having a job you can do at home like an online tutor for a tuition agency has many benefits.

 If this is the first time you’re allowed to work remotely, you might feel pressured to prove your productivity.
 You might do this by working hours beyond the norm or responding to messages as fast as possible.
 But despite the fact that your workplace is now your home, you should still maintain the divide between your personal and professional life.
 The Harvard Business Review notes that removing these boundaries can lead to burnout.